cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

 In order to test out your local version of the extension or to run unit tests locally, you need to run the extension in debug mode.

-To run the extension, say `"debug stench"` ("stench" is short for "extension" 😊).
+To run the extension, say `"debug extension"` ("stench" is short for "extension" 😊).
 The run the tests, say `"debug test"`.

 If you don't have the cursorless-talon-dev files in your Talon user directory, then you instead need to run the `workbench.action.debug.selectandstart` command in VSCode and then select either "Run Extension" or "Extension Tests".